jolegrand10/steg/api/ReadMe.md

 # Flask API
-The present API is requires the installation of Flask with:
+The present API requires the installation of Flask with:

 `pip install flask`